All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 moonCat@mooncat

 Jack.
-Royal servant in maps
+The royal servant in cards

 28 Jul 12:59

 Jack.
-Royal servant in maps
+The royal servant in cards

 moonCat